 Evelyn has been employed by the Disabilities Board of Charleston County since 1989.
-Throughout her career, she has served as a day program instructor, a job coach, a job developer, a residential administrator, service coordination director, a DSS licensed child care administrator, family support director and now executive director.
+Throughout her career, she has served as a day program instructor, job coach, job developer, residential administrator, service coordination director, DSS-licensed child care administrator, family support director and now executive director.
 Evelyn is also an abuse prevention instructor, holds a Part C Early Intervention Credential, and is a former MANDT instructor.

-Evelyn has served on the Mayor’s Council on Homelessness and Affordable Housing, is a former board member and president of the Carolina Children’s Charity and has served as the state chapter chairperson and conference chairperson of the American Association of Intellectual Disabilities.
-Evelyn currently serves on the Charleston Area Metro Chamber of Commerce Regional Health Professionals Advisory Board, coaches a Miracle League Team, and is the immediate past president and the golf tournament chairperson for the Charleston Miracle League.
+Evelyn has served on the Mayor’s Council on Homelessness and Affordable Housing, the Charleston Area Metro Chamber of Commerce Regional Health Professionals Advisory Board, is a former board member and past president of the Carolina Children’s Charity and has served as the state chapter chairperson and conference chairperson of the American Association of Intellectual Disabilities.
+Evelyn currently coaches a Miracle League Team and is the immediate past president and the golf tournament chairperson for the Charleston Miracle League.

 Laura graduated from College of Charleston in 1983 and earned her master’s degree in interdisciplinary gerontology as well as her master’s degree in social work from the University of Southern Mississippi.